lsieun/EnglishDictionary/theme/chemistry.md

 - compound: 化合物 a substance formed by a chemical reaction of two or more elements in fixed amounts relative to each other

-- carbohydrate: 碳水化合物；糖类 a substance such as sugar or starch that consists of carbon , hydrogen and oxygen .
+- carbohydrate: 碳水化合物；糖类 a substance such as sugar or starch that consists of carbon, hydrogen and oxygen.
 Carbohydrates in food provide the body with energy and heat.
 - hydrocarbon: 碳氢化合物 a chemical made up of hydrogen and carbon only.
 There are many different hydrocarbons found in petrol/gas, coal and natural gas.

 ## method